Fitness Trainer Qimmah Russo Shows Off Amazing Physique In Tiny Red Shorts And Black Crop Top

 “Beautiful Smile,” one follower wrote in the comments section.

-“Get moving and release those good endorphins!” a fan said in response to Qimmah’s caption.
+“Get moving and release those good endorphins!” a fan wrote in response to Qimmah’s caption.

-“I gotta try this,” said yet another.
+“I gotta try this,” yet another individual remarked.

 “[You’re] an inspiration for me to want to get up and get moving.. been too lazy this pandemic,” another person wrote.

 In addition, many of her followers merely used emoji in order to convey how they felt about the clip.
-The most popular appeared to the heart, muscle, sunglasses, and heart-eyed emoji.
+The most popular appeared to be the heart, muscle, sunglasses, and heart-eyes emoji.

-As previously reported by The Inquisitr, recently included some snaps featuring herself and her mother.
-Wearing matching outfits, it was hard to tell who was younger — mother or daughter.
+As previously reported by The Inquisitr, recently included some snaps featuring herself and her mother wearing matching outfits.
+Arguably, it was hard to tell whether the mother or daughter was younger.